Flaminio Giulio Brunelli: Bibliography

 The following are the only few available writings of Brunelli.
-The scarsity of reference material should not surprise, as Giulio Flaminio Brunelli was mainly interested in a pragmatical hands-on approach and spreading his knowledge within study groups.
+The scarcity of reference material should not surprise, as Giulio Flaminio Brunelli was mainly interested in a pragmatical hands-on approach and spreading his knowledge within study groups.
 As already outlined in the biographical notes above, most of his scientific production is collected in the 'Archives of “Bio-transational” Pathophysiology'.